- Statutory Information

 The Pupil Premium is additional funding given to schools so that they can support their disadvantaged pupils and close the attainment gap between them and their peers.
 The Pupil Premium was introduced in April 2011 and is allocated to schools to work with pupils who:

-For every child registered at Farnham Heath End School the school receives £935 per academic year.
+For every child registered as Pupil Premium at Farnham Heath End School, the school receives funding for the academic year.

 Pupil Premium Pledge

 - We believe that every disadvantaged student should achieve and progress at their highest levels with high standards of teaching and learning as the school focus.